JohanFire/Django_Ecommerce/README.md

 5. make migrations: `python manage.py makemigrations` so can create the db table of
 6. `python manage.py migrate` so now execute the migration file

-## Show Categories in dropbox & filtering products
+## Show Categories in dropdown & filtering products
 1. create new file "context_processor.py" in category app
 2. go to [settings.py](./ecommerce_django/ecommerce/settings.py) and go to "TEMPLATES = []"
 and add the menu links. here what we are doing is making public this "menu_links" to any template.